andreaskoch/allmark/README.md

 ## Known Bugs

-### Default Theme

-- Responsive Design: The default theme always selects the smallest thumbnail size which makes the previewed images look crappy on large screens.

 ### Windows

 - Filesystem links: Serving folders that are filesystem junctions/links is no longer possible with go 1.4 (it did work with go 1.3)